-A family that has not yet leased a unit under the housing choice voucher program is eligible for portability if the head of household or spouse was a resident of the housing authority jurisdiction at the time the application for
+A family that has not yet leased a unit under the housing choice voucher program is eligible for portability if the head of household or spouse was a resident of the housing authority jurisdiction at the time the application for assistance was submitted.
+A "resident", for the purpose of determining eligibility for portability, is a person who has a legal domicile in the jurisdiction.

 A non-resident family will be required to initially lease a unit with its housing choice voucher in the SPHA or issuing housing authority jurisdiction.
 However, the Initial housing authority has the authority, but no obligation, to allow a new voucher holder that was not living in its jurisdiction at the time of application to exercise portability.
-The Initial housing authority may decide to allow portability for a family new to its jurisdiction in certain instances, such as when the move would respond to a special family need but not allow such moves in other instances.
+The Initial housing authority may decide to allow portability similar records are acceptable forms of documentation for a family new to its jurisdiction in certain instances, such as when the move would respond to a special family need but not allow such moves in other instances.
 It is important for the housing authority to document the reasons for discretionary decisions to avoid any perception of discrimination.